thomasgoldstein/zabuyaki/res/tiled/README.md

 The left and the right sides of the batch are used as the horizontal positions the players stoppers.

 Custom properties for each batch **Object layer**:
-* delay <- delay before all its enemy appearance in seconds (float numbers are fine, too).
+* spawnDelay <- delay before all its enemy appearance in seconds (float numbers are fine, too).
 This property is optional.
 * music <- start playing a new BGM by alias.
 All the music aliases are defined in 'preload_bgm.lua'.
 This property is optional.
 * onStart (event name) <- call event at the batch init (before its enemy spawn because the whole spawn can be delayed and an every enemy spawn can be delayed, too).
 * onEnter (event name) <- call event on the last player crossing the left bound of the batch.